teuton-software/teuton/docs/install/t-node.md

 # T-NODE installation

 _T-NODE is a host with Teuton installed.
-Monitors one or severals S-NODE hosts._
+T-NODE monitors one or severals S-NODE hosts._

 1. Install Ruby on your system.
 2. `gem install teuton`